Toussaint Louverture: Treaties with Britain and the United States: 1798

-On 30 April 1798, Louverture signed a treaty with the British general Thomas Maitland, exchanging the withdrawal of British troops from western Saint-Domingue in return for a general amnesty for the French counter-revolutionaries in those areas.
+On 30 April 1798, Louverture signed a treaty with British Army officer Thomas Maitland, exchanging the withdrawal of British troops from western Saint-Domingue in return for a general amnesty for the French counter-revolutionaries in those areas.
 In May, Port-au-Prince was returned to French rule in an atmosphere of order and celebration.

 In July, Louverture and Rigaud met commissioner Hédouville together.
 Hoping to create a rivalry that would diminish Louverture's power, Hédouville displayed a strong preference for Rigaud, and an aversion to Louverture.
 However, General Maitland was also playing on French rivalries and evaded Hédouville's authority to deal with Louverture directly.
-In August, Louverture and Maitland signed treaties for the evacuation of the remaining British troops.
-On 31 August, they signed a secret treaty that lifted the British blockade on Saint-Domingue in exchange for a promise that Louverture would not attempt to cause unrest in British colonies in the West Indies.
+In August, Louverture and Maitland signed treaties for the evacuation of all remaining British troops in Saint-Dominigue.
+On 31 August, they signed a secret treaty that lifted the British Royal Navy's blockade on Saint-Domingue in exchange for a promise that Louverture would not attempt to cause unrest in the British West Indies.

 As Louverture's relationship with Hédouville reached the breaking point, an uprising began among the troops of his adopted nephew, Hyacinthe Moïse.
 Attempts by Hédouville to manage the situation made matters worse and Louverture declined to help him.
 As the rebellion grew to a full-scale insurrection, Hédouville prepared to leave the island, while Louverture and Dessalines threatened to arrest him as a troublemaker.
 Hédouville sailed for France in October 1798, nominally transferring his authority to Rigaud.
 Louverture decided instead to work with Phillipe Roume, a member of the third commission who had been posted to the Spanish parts of the colony.
 Although Louverture continued to protest his loyalty to the French government, he had expelled a second government representative from the territory and was about to negotiate another autonomous agreement with one of France's enemies.

 The United States had suspended trade with France in 1798 because of increasing tensions between the American and French governments over the issue of privateering.
 The two countries entered into the so-called "Quasi"-War, but trade between Saint-Domingue and the United States was desirable to both Louverture and the United States.
 With Hédouville gone, Louverture sent diplomat Joseph Bunel, a grand blanc former planter married to a Black Haitian wife, to negotiate with the administration of John Adams.
-Adams as a New Englander who was openly hostile to slavery was much more sympathetic to the Haitian cause than the Washington administration before and Jefferson after, both of whom came from Southern slaving owning planter backgrounds.
+Adams as a New Englander who was openly hostile to slavery was much more sympathetic to the Haitian cause than the Washington administration before and Jefferson after, both of whom came from Southern slave-owning planter backgrounds.
 The terms of the treaty were similar to those already established with the British, but Louverture continually rebuffed suggestions from either power that he should declare independence.
 As long as France maintained the abolition of slavery, he appeared to be content to have the colony remain French, at least in name.